-Forty-three percent of students enrolled at the Columbia University School of General Studies transferred after attending community college.
+Forty-four percent of students enrolled at the Columbia University School of General Studies transferred after attending community college.
 In honor of National Transfer Student Week, we are highlighting many of our students and alumni who transferred to GS, as well as offering insight into the unique role that community colleges play in making higher education possible for nontraditional students.

 Transfer Student and Alumni Profiles